krdesigns-com/krdesigns-com.github.io/_posts/2023-06-03-how-to-install-zeppelin-discord-bot.md

 ## Run you docker-compose
 `docker compose -f docker-compose.nonginx.yml up -d`

-if everything work as it should be then your compile docker will stop workin and both your `backend` directory and `dashboard` directory should have `dist` folder.
+if everything work as it should be then your compile docker `zeppelin-prod-build_dashboard-1` and `zeppelin-prod-prepare_backend-1` will stop running after 5 or 10 minutes tops and it will created inside your `backend` directory and `dashboard` directory a new `dist` folder.
 If you did not see them, then you need to recheck your docker logs.

 ## Setup NGINX conf